-b.
+iii.
 Individuals Awaiting Permanent Residence Status

-Individuals with a 900-series Social Insurance Number (SIN)4 and an open work permit who have received preliminary approval from the federal government and are waiting for their permanent residence status to be finalized are eligible for participation in SDFfunded projects, depending on the Primary Applicant and other eligibility and suitability requirements relevant to the project.
+Individuals with a 900-series SIN3 and an open work permit who have received preliminary approval from the federal government and are awaiting their permanent residence status to be finalized are eligible for participation in SDF Training Stream funded projects, depending on the Primary Applicant and other eligibility and suitability requirements relevant to the project.